-RULE 1 - FIELDING A TEAM
+RULE 1.
+FIELDING A TEAM

-- A. A game is played between two teams, each with a maximum of 8 players - B. No team can play with less than 6 players - C. A scheduled game must proceed if a minimum of 6 players for each team are present. - D. To take part in a match, a player must be able to bat and bowl, except in the case of the Substitutes Rule.
-[See Rule 8] - E. A team must nominate a captain for each game.
-A key role of the captain is to encourage their team to display a high level of fair play and sportsmanship.
+- A. A game is played between two teams, each with a maximum of 8 players. - B. No team can play with less than 6 players. - C. A scheduled game must proceed if a minimum of 6 players for each team are present. - D. To take part in a match, a player must be able to bat and bowl, except in the case of the Substitutes Rule.
+[Rule 8] - E. A team must nominate a captain for each game.

-RULE 2 - THE GAME
+RULE 2.
+THE GAME

 - A. The game consists of 1 batting and 1 bowling innings per team. - B. Each innings consists of 16 overs.
-For simplicity in these rules, all references will be to 6 ball overs. - C. The run deduction for a dismissal will be 5 runs, and other penalties (such as misconduct or uniform penalties) will be 5 runs or multiples of 5 runs. - D. Each player must bowl 2 overs except in the case of the Player Short/ Substitutes/ Injured Players Rule.
-[See Rule 8] - E. Prior to the start of each over, the umpire must be advised of the bowler's name for the game to start/resume. - F. A bowler must not bowl 2 consecutive overs.
+For the purpose of simplicity in this rule book, all references will be to 8 ball overs.
+For alternative over lengths, refer to Section 4 -Variations. - C. The run deduction for a dismissal will be 5 runs, and other penalties (such as misconduct or uniform penalties) will be 5 runs or multiples of 5 runs. - D. Each player must bowl 2 overs except in the case of the Player Short/ Substitutes/ Injured Players Rule.
+[Rule 8] - E. Prior to the start of each over the umpire must be advised of the bowler's name in order for the game to start/resume. - F. A bowler must not bowl 2 consecutive overs.
 The fielding team will be penalised 5 runs for each over offended. - G. A delivery commences from the moment a bowler (with the ball in their hand) starts their run up and continues until the same time of the next delivery. - H. A batting innings is divided into 4 sections.
-Each section consists of 4 overs. - I. The batting team bat in pairs with each pair batting for 4 overs. - J. Upon arrival at the batting crease, the batters must inform the umpire of their respective names for the game to start/resume. - K. Batters continue batting for the entire 4 overs, whether they are dismissed or not.
-When a batter is dismissed, 5 runs are deducted from their team's score - L. Batters must change ends at the completion of each over. - M. No batter may but more than once, except in the case of the Player Short/ Substitutes/ Injured Players Rule.
-[See Rule 8] - N. A team is not allowed to declare an innings closed. - O. The team compiling the higher number of runs will be the winner. - P. The Skins Scoring System (Skins) is the principal game format played.
-Skins provides additional levels of strategy and interest to all matches regardless of the total team score.
-The following rules apply when using the Skins format: - i.
-Win and Skin Points - a.
-A total of 7 points are allocated to each game. - b.
-The winning team receives 3 points, both teams receives 1.5 points for a tie and the team that loses receives 0 points.
+Each section consists of 4 overs. - I. The batting team bats in pairs with each pair batting for 4 overs. - J. Upon arrival at the batting crease the batters must inform the umpire of their respective names in order for the game to start/resume. - K. Batters continue batting for the entire 4 overs, whether they are dismissed or not.
+When a player is dismissed, 5 runs are deducted from their team's score. - L. Batters must change ends at the completion of each over. - M. No batter may bat more than once, except in the case of the Player Short/ Substitutes/Injured Players Rule.
+[Rule 8] - N. A team must not declare an innings closed. - O. The team compiling the higher number of runs will be the winner.